-This is very interesting data, particularly with respect to the recovery rates for post-surgical infection.
-Obviously, the least likely to prevail in these claims is a claim based on informed consent.
+This is very interesting data, particularly regarding the recovery rates for post-surgical infection.
+Obviously, the claim least likely to prevail in one based on informed consent.

-In Maryland, we are not required to obtain expert medical testimony to establish the breach of the doctor’s duty, but such medical expert testimony is required to establish the (1) nature of the risks inherent in a particular treatment, (2) probabilities of therapeutic success, (3) frequency of the occurrence of particular risks, (4) nature of available alternatives to treatment and (5)whether or not disclosure would be detrimental to a patient.
-In fact, this testimony can also be provided by the testimony of the defendant medical doctor (which is exactly what happened in this case).
+In Maryland, we are not required to get expert medical testimony to establish the breach of the doctor’s duty, but such medical expert testimony is required to establish the (1) nature of the risks inherent in a particular treatment, (2) probabilities of therapeutic success, (3) frequency of the occurrence of particular risks, (4) nature of alternatives to treatment and (5)whether or not disclosure would be detrimental to a patient.
+In fact, the testimony of the defendant medical doctor can also provide this testimony (which is exactly what happened in this case).